Robbyswimmer/LAN-Chess/README.md

 * Creating the board and transforming it from a string to an array of bytes
 * Sending the board to the correct player

 To handle player moves a hash map is used.
 The keys of this map respond to the alphanumeric index of that spot on the chess board.
 Thus there are 64 indices in the hash table – a1 to h8.
 The values of the map respond to the piece that is being stored at that index.
-Given that there are only 32 pieces in a game of chess, there is at least 32 empty spaces on the board at all times.
-Empty spaces are just stored as empty strings in the map, and when a piece is captured its place in the map is replaced with an empty string so that it is not included in the next iteration of the board.
+All 64 positions are created by attaching a char to an integer and converting it to a string.
+This is done as a pre-processing measure for all 64 positions on the board.

 ```java
 private static String[] createPositions(String[] positions) {